BLOGS

 Germany is facing a growing skills shortage.
 With an aging population and ambitious digital and green transition goals, the country is opening more doors for international professionals.
 For expats, this means opportunities across multiple sectors — especially in areas where skilled workers are in short supply.

-Here’s a breakdown of the top industries hiring expats in Germany in 2025 and beyond, and what you should know if you’re considering a career move.
+Here’s a breakdown of the top industries hiring expats in Germany, and what you should know if you’re considering a career move.

 1. IT and Artificial Intelligence